GIFT: Games as Informal Training for Generalizable LLMs: Detailed Evaluation Settings

 \subsection{Math Evaluation}

-We evaluate the model’s math reasoning ability using the MATH500 benchmark.
+We evaluate the model's math reasoning ability using the MATH500 benchmark.
 Model outputs are compared against ground-truth answers using the Math-Verify toolkit\footnote{\url{https://github.com/huggingface/Math-Verify}}, which provides a robust verification pipeline for mathematical equivalence and correctness.